datanav/docs/hub/features/operations-features.rst

 Operation features
 ===================

-Sesam offer a set of features that will give you the edge when it comes to operations.
-Below is a list of core features Sesam offers.
+Sesam offers a set of features that will give you the edge when it comes to operations.
+Below is a list of the core features Sesam offers.

 |
 |